Sebastiano-18/Tree-Classifier/README.md

 ## LICENSE
 This project is licensed under the [MIT LICENSE](LICENSE)

+---

-## AUTHOR
+## Author
-Sebastiano Undergradute Student in Information and Automation Engenr
+👨‍💻 Sebastiano – Undergraduate student in Information and Automation Engineering, specializing in **AI and Databases**.